 Biophilia is a term first used by philosopher-psychologist Erich Fromm to describe the sense of vital connection and attraction human beings feel toward all other living things.
 Harvard biologist E.O.
-Wilson developed the concept further by suggesting biophilia is an unconscious force built into human biology.
-He has argued that biophilia is what drives us toward deeper interconnection with nature.
+Wilson developed the concept further by suggesting biophilia is an unconscious force built into our human biology.
+He has suggested that biophilia is what drives us toward a deeper interconnection with nature.

 Perdita is an orphaned child once hidden among the Fates—the three sisters in Ancient mythology who determine how long a mortal will live.
 The metaphor connecting the sisters is “the thread of life.”